 The start of the year is a time when many people start a new diet or aim to lose weight as part of their New Year’s Resolutions.

-Managing dieting and dealing with preparing meals for the family can be complicated and it’s natural to not want to create multiple versions of meals.
+Managing to diet and dealing with preparing meals for the family can be complicated and it’s natural to not want to create multiple versions of meals.

 Kids need carbohydrates in their diets because: